Bowen disease

 • Arsenic

-• Mostly solitary, rather sharply defined, erythematous, centrifugally expanding, eczematous, scaly plaque.
+• Mostly solitary, rather sharply demarcated, erythematous, centrifugally expanding, eczematoid, scaly plaque

-• In 40% the skin change occurs solitary, in 60% multicenter.
+• In 40% the skin change is solitary, in 60% multicentric

 1. Majores M, Bierhoff E. Aktinische Keratose, Morbus Bowen, Keratoakanthom und Plattenepithelkarzinom der Haut.
 Pathologe 2015;36:16-29.